01CWA/cwaportfolio/content/project/2021-09-13-workflow-exercise-bigquery-in-kaggle-to-rstudio/index.md

    1. Download notebook from File/Download Notebook dropdown in Kaggle notebook.

-   2. Make sure these packages are installed in R and then load them into my R project: library(jsonlite) library(xfun) library(bigrquery)
+   2. Make sure these packages are installed in RStudio and then load them into my R project: library(jsonlite) library(xfun) library(bigrquery)